swflynn/N-DOF/quasi_src/main/README.md

 This fortran program taken in a vector of sobol points (0,1) and uses the Beasley-Springer-Moro algorithm to transform them to our domain.
 This is used for the `sobol_stdnormal` call statement.

+### compile.sh:
+Bash compile script for running the code as is.
+At terminal simply use `$ bash compile.sh` to generate an executable for the script

 ## User Inputs:
 The user should choose values for the following: d, Vmax, Nsobol, and IFLAG